nprice1/blog/content/post/making-this-blog.md

 +++
 date = "2017-03-01T10:54:24+02:00"
-title = "Using Namecheap, Amazon S3, Amazon S3, and Hugo" subtitle = "How I made this blog" draft = false
+title = "Using Namecheap, Amazon S3, Amazon Route 53, and Hugo" subtitle = "How I made this blog" draft = false
 +++